Sup2point0/pycobytes/synopsis.md

 ## Site

-The site is made using [Svelte](https://svelte.dev) and [SvelteKit](https://kit.svelte.dev).
-Code is mostly in JavaScript with a few standalone modules in [TypeScript](https://www.typescriptlang.ory) (I love type hinting, tho not static typing).
+The site is built using [Svelte](https://svelte.dev) and [SvelteKit](https://kit.svelte.dev).
+Code is mostly in JavaScript with a few standalone modules in [TypeScript](https://www.typescriptlang.org).
 We’re using [SCSS](https://sass-lang.com) for stylesheets, which is an incredible upgrade over plain CSS.

-It’s built with Svelte’s SSG prerendering, and then deployed to [GitHub Pages](https://pages.github.com), all automated through [GitHub Actions](https://github.com/features/actions).
-We’ve also got a couple of Python helper scripts automating some tasks during the build process, which has proven to be indispensably convenient.
+It’s built with Svelte’s [SSG](https://svelte.dev/docs/kit/adapter-static) prerendering, and then deployed to [GitHub Pages](https://pages.github.com), all automated through [GitHub Actions](https://github.com/features/actions).

 <br>